utah-cs4470-sp23/class/hw13/README.md

 constants, so their `cp` field needs to be set to an `IntValue` containing the constant value.

-Second, define `visit_let_cmd` and `visit_let_stmt`.
-This command /
-statement should visit the right hand side and then check if the right hand side has a non-null `CPValue`.
+Second, define `visit_let_cmd` (and `visit_let_stmt`, if you've implemented it).
+This command should visit the right hand side and then check if the right hand side has a non-null `CPValue`.
 If it does, extract the variable name from the `let` and update the `context` to map that variable name to that `CPValue`.

 Finally, define `visit_var_expr`.
 This command shold look up the variable name in the `context` and update the `VarExpr`'s `CPValue` if